harisUOL/harisUOL/README.md

 - 👋 Hi, I’m Haris Moin, github username @harisUOL.
 I am a developer passionate about crafting dynamic web experiences, from sleek front-end designs to high-performance back-end systems.
 - 👀 I’m advancing in NLP at the moment.
-- 🌱 Check out my wensite and blogs at https://harismoin.com/
+- 🌱 Check out my website and blogs at https://harismoin.com/
 - 💞️ I’m looking to collaborate on web development projects, HPC code optimisation projects, or anything of the like.
 - 📫 Connect with me on Linkedin <link>https://www.linkedin.com/in/haris-moin-b9bba2222/</link>
 <!---